scollier/demo/README.md

 Once the importer pod completes, this PVC is ready for use in kubevirt.

-Let us create a vm making use of it.
-Note that we priorly change the yaml definition of this vm to inject the default public key of root user in the GCP vm.
+Let us create a VM making use of it.
+Note that we priorly change the yaml definition of this VM to inject the default public key of root user in the GCP VM.

 ```